- Things to Do

 Make sure to wear white because this party gets colorful.
 Entry is free but it is highly recommended that you register

 (8) Lower East Side Festival of the Arts

 This free festival, which takes place between May 25 – 27, showcases dance, film, music, poetry, theater, and visual art at the Theater for the New City.
 There is an outdoor fair on Saturday with performances and food vendors.
 There will be indoor activities for youth including plays for kids by kids!
 This festival is a great sampler of the arts being created on the Lower East Side today.

 If you would like to learn more about the Lower East Side history, culture and food you may be interested in on of our Lower East Side tours.
-We have a guided food tour or if you prefer, you can take our self-guided tour.
-In any case, it is not a neighborhood to miss during your visit.

 (9) Memorial Day